SAIL-Labs/gasp/README.md

 The GLINT instrument with directional coupler, 4T mask and C-Red2 has been implemented and ready to use.

 ## Next step
+1. Longer exposure time than the timeline unit (e.g. to simulate fringe blurring)
-1. Implementing the fringe tracking capability
+2. Implementing the fringe tracking capability